Fire Guard Services

 Fire Guard Services can test all of your electrical appliances to ensure that they are in compliance with the Electricity at Work Regulations 1989 (PDF) and are safe for use in the workplace.
 We recommend that all appliances be tested annually to maintain the highest standard of safety.

-Contact us for PAT Testing Advice
+Contact us for Free Fire Protection Advice

-Your PAT Testing Questions Answered
+Your Electrical Safety Questions Answered

 PAT testing is an essential part of any fire safety system and must be done regularly in order to comply with legal requirements and to ensure appliances are safe.